Varshith1815/DriverAssistant/Technical Specifications.md

 1. Gyroscope: Enhances accelerometer readings for precise motion tracking
 1. Microphone: Enables hands-free operation, reducing driver distraction and promoting safer driving habits.

+Future Scope:

+5. Barometer( might be available only in some devices): Measures atmospheric pressure, potentially aiding in altitude detection for enhanced driving condition monitoring.
+5. Proximity Sensor: Detects device proximity, facilitating automatic activation of hands-free features when mounted in the vehicle, reducing driver distraction.

 **User Permissions :**

 - Location: Required for navigation and real time speed limit notifications
 - Microphone access: For recording audio → Required for Hands free operation and notification system
 - Notification: Required for displaying notifications to the user.
 - Storage:
-  - For storing data on user driving behaviors and providing recommendations.
+   1. For storing data on user driving behaviors and providing recommendations.
-  - For saving settings and may be other preferences for improved user experience.
+   2. For saving settings and may be other preferences for improved user experience.
-  - Required For offline Functionality → Future Scope
+   3. Required For offline Functionality → Future Scope
-  - Required if weather, visibility and terrain data are cached or stored locally.
+   4. Required if weather, visibility and terrain data are cached or stored locally.
 Both of these features can be considered for future scope.

 - Contacts/ Emergency Contacts: Required for contacting in case of a crash.
 - Internet: For accessing Map API’s and for sending out notifications in case of crash

+Future Scope:

+- Bluetooth/ Wifi : To integrate with any bluetooth / IOT devices.

 **Data Storage**: Firestore by Firebase